 The video was shot 9 months after Eamon's hair transplant surgery.

-Almost 4 months later, he is giving us some updates on how his hair regrowth is going and how he feels about having decided to get a hair transplant.
+Almost four months later, he is giving us some updates on how his hair regrowth is going and how he feels about having decided to get a hair transplant.

 One thing I have noticed is that I am getting a few spots or pimples on my scalp that I never got before.
 They arrive overnight and grow very quick then either pop or fade away in a day or so.
 I don't know what it is, but it's not really something I'm annoyed about.

-This is how my head looks now, almost 4 months after my treatment:
+This is how my head looks now, almost four months after my treatment.